csrXamfi/Xcode-Kext-Dev-template/README.md

    - Confirm the project builds successfully in Xcode.

 2. Create the example project (`kext-dev`)
-   - Copy the template layout and create kext-dev/ with the same bundle structure (`Final.kext/Contents/...`).
+   - Create the project and create dirs: misc/Info.plist and src/*.cpp and .h files.
    - Add src/ and put your driver sources there (`YourKext.cpp`, YourUserClient.cpp, `kmod.cpp`).

 3. Add a Makefile
-   - The Makefile should build the Mach-O binary and place it in Final.kext/Contents/MacOS/Final.
+   - The Makefile should build the YourKext.kext.
-   - Provide targets: build, install, clean, test.
+   - Provide targets: build, install, clean.

 4. (Optional) kmod.cpp
-   - If you use the IOService lifecycle, kmod.cpp is not required.
+   - If you use the IOService lifecycle, kmod.cpp is not required (Xcode project).
-   - If you need a manual entry point or helper functions, put them in src/kmod.cpp, but do not duplicate _kmod_info (avoid duplicate symbol errors).
+   - If you need a manual entry point or helper functions, put them in src/kmod.cpp (not Xcode project).

 5. Write the userspace client
    - The client should open the service (`IOServiceGetMatchingService`), call IOServiceOpen, then call selectors via IOConnectCallMethod or IOConnectCallStructMethod.